 Bats (pekapeka)

-Pekapeka-tou-roa often go unnoticed, as they fly at dusk and leave little sign of their presence.
-They are insectivores catching flying insects such as moths and beetles mid-flight.
-These intriguing creatures use echo location to find their food and can fly at up to 60km/h.
-Due to their preference for roosting in cavities of old large trees, they are increasingly vulnerable to predation from rats, stoats, possums and cats.
+Pekapeka-tou-roa are a cryptic species and often go unnoticed, as they are nocturnal (active at night) and leave little sign of their presence.
+They are insectivores that hunt flying insects such as mayflies, moths and beetles, catching them mid-flight.
+These intriguing creatures use echo location to navigate in the dark and find their food, and are highly mobile, capable of flying up to 60km/h.
+Due to their preference for roosting in tree cavities, they are increasingly vulnerable to predation from rats, stoats, possums and cats.

 Long-tailed bat facts

-• Dark brown /black furry torso with membrane wings
+• Dark brown/black furry torso with membranous wings

 • Wingspan c25cm

-• Breeding females give birth to one pup per year and carry them during feeding flights until adolescence at 4-6 weeks
+• Breeding females are thought to give birth to only one pup per year

-• Use echo location to identify food when flying.
-Pekapeka emit high-frequency sounds that are inaudible to the human ear, but can be picked up by a bat detector.
+• Emit high-frequency sounds that are largely inaudible to the human ear but can be picked up by a bat detector.

 How you can help